x4lldux/disc_union/README.md

 Provides macros and functions for creating and matching on datastructres which throw compile-time and run-time exceptions if an unknow case was used or not all cases were covered in a match.
 It's inspired by ML/OCaml/F# way of building discriminated unions.
 Unfortunately, Elixir does not support such a strong typing and this library will not solve this.
-This library allows to easly catch common mistakes at compile-time instead of run-time (those can be sometimes hard to detect).
+However, it allows to easly catch common mistakes at compile-time instead of run-time (those can be sometimes hard to detect).

 ## How to use